vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 - 🤝 Handshake

 ### Successful Tweet Templates
+Use templates below to cut through the noise.
 - The problem, hint of solution, call to action.
 - Agreeable fact, surprising or contrarian fact, explain the why.
 - Exclamation or emotion, hint of information, call to action.